What is a Valuation?

 ‘All that glisters is not gold’ (Shakespeare, Merchant of Venice, Act II scene VII, Prince of Morocco)… or silver, or diamonds, or sapphires, or rubies etc., and this is where the Appraisal comes in – to determine the precise nature and quality of the materials used in an item of jewellery and the quality of its manufacture.

-In order to appraise precious gemstones they have to be scrupulously clean, so your jewellery will be cleaned as part of the service.
+In order to appraise precious gemstones they have to be scrupulously clean.

 Not all gemstones are all they appear to be.
 They could be natural or they could be treated in some way, or they could be synthetic (man made versions of natural gemstones), or they could be imitations (glass, plastic or something else).